 We’re not going to whitewash it, your age will be a topic of discussion during this process.
 (This is true even for women in their upper 30s.)
 Because of possibly lower egg quality, you may be encouraged to do genetic testing on the embryo(s) that come out of the IVF process.

 This can be expensive, and the results can’t be guaranteed with 100 percent accuracy.
 But choosing the best embryos, the ones without detectable genetic abnormalities at this stage may give you the greatest likelihood of pregnancy success.

 Freezing your eggs (cryopreservation) when you’re younger is a great option if you think you may want to add to your family later in life.
 This also involves IVF.
 The idea is that you have eggs (or embryos) frozen until you’re ready to use them, if at all.

 Cryopreservation isn’t guaranteed to create a successful pregnancy, but as we’ve mentioned, your egg quality tends to be higher when you’re younger.
-On the flip side, life birth rates are lower from frozen eggs.
+On the flip side, live birth rates are lower than frozen eggs.